 In addition, Utmost has produced a detailed statement that confirms that it has a system of internal controls for ensuring its effectiveness.
-Although the system is designed to manage rather than eliminate the risk of failure, it provides reasonable assurance to the Trustee against material loss or misstatement.
+Although the system is designed to manage (rather than eliminate) the risk of failure, it provides reasonable assurance to the Trustee against material loss or misstatement.

-The key processes adopted by Utmost to help it meet its internal SLAs are as follows:
+The key processes adopted by Utmost to help it meet its internal service standards are as follows:

-- Utmost has internal standards that ensure that staff are properly trained, qualified, supervised and monitored; - Staff are encouraged to enhance their skills and knowledge by also attending external training courses where appropriate; - Administration procedure manuals are regularly reviewed and updated; - Both automated and manual processes and work are subject to checking and/or regular quality sampling; - Utmost conducts a data review exercise on an annual basis.
+- Utmost has internal standards that ensure that staff are properly trained, qualified, supervised and monitored; - Staff are encouraged to enhance their skills and knowledge by also attending external training courses where appropriate; - Administration procedure manuals are regularly reviewed and updated: - Both automated and manual processes and work are subject to checking and/or regular quality sampling; - Utmost conducts a data review exercise on an annual basis.
 It also updates its data when it receives new information from the Trustee.

 The Trustee receives the members' annual benefit statements and reporting on the Scheme information, including details of the members, any transactions and fund values.
-The reports from Utmost includes annual updates of upcoming retirements during the Scheme year.
-All transaction correspondence such as retirement quotations, transfer quotations are sent by Utmost to the Trustee to send to the member.
-This allows the Trustee to monitor that transactions are accurately performed within the agreed target turnaround performance standards for different activities specified under Utmost's internal service level standards.
+These reports from Utmost include annual updates of upcoming retirements during the Scheme year.
+All transaction correspondence, such as retirement quotations and transfer quotations are sent by Utmost to the Trustee to send on to members.
+This allows the Trustee to monitor the accuracy of the transactions and check they were completed within the agreed target turnaround performance standards for different activities specified under Utmost's internal service level standards.